Blueprints College Access Initiative

 Visit their website at: http://mathsandscience.com/.

 You and I Together Excel (U.N.I.T.E.)
 Mentoring is a program serving underrepresented minorities from grades 9-12 and college freshmen through seniors.
 The focus of U.N.I.T.E. is to lead students to embrace academic achievement and persistence in school, leading to high school and college graduation.
 The objective of the program is to increase achievement and perseverance among minority students using peer mentoring as key tools to achieve success.
 U.N.I.T.E. provides business etiquette seminars, professional development workshops and engages in community service projects.
 U.N.I.T.E. promotes leadership, scholarship and social awareness, helping youth develop spiritually, culturally and intellectually.
 U.N.I.T.E.’s founder, Travis Smith has established chapters at LaFayette High School (Chambers County) and Alabama State University.
-Through a partnership with Auburn University K-12 Outreach, U.N.I.T.E. expects to enhance programs for the LaFayette High School chapter and form new chapters at area high schools.
+Through a partnership with Auburn University Center for Educational Outreach and Engagement (CEOE), U.N.I.T.E. expects to enhance programs for the LaFayette High School chapter and form new chapters at area high schools.

 Last Updated: June 28, 2016